scottaohara/Brass-Tacks/_develop/sass/README.md

 into the master.scss file down to a single instance.

-Some folders also contains sub-folders to group familes of code. e.g. typography, buttons, mixins or vars.
+Some folders also contains sub-folders to group families of code. e.g. typography, buttons, layout, etc.

 ---